mainmatter/mainmatter.com/blog/_posts/2019-05-08-may-monthly-update.md

 The [EmberFestEU](https://emberfest.eu/) early bird tickets are now sold out!

-Taking place in Prague in October, EmberFestEU brings together the European Ember community for two days of talks and activities.
+Taking place in Copenhagen in October, EmberFestEU brings together the European Ember community for two days of talks and activities.

 Grab a ticket [here](https://emberfest.eu/) while you still can and keep an eye on the [twitter](https://twitter.com/EmberFest) for updates as the conference takes shape.